 Look at any social media platform, and you’ll notice a growing preference for live streaming simply because this is what today’s viewers want.
 People have shown a greater interest in more authentic, less polished videos.
 This is especially due to the COVID-19 pandemic, which resulted in the suspension of massive video production processes and a shift to the DIY video format.

 As a result of the pandemic, videos that allow people to connect with your brand on a more human level will be better received than your polished videos.
 Shooting your videos in an everyday setting like someone’s home will result in videos that seem more familiar and more relatable.
-Furthermore, a live streaming session can put a face on your brand, making people feel more connected to that brand.
+Furthermore, a live-streaming session can put a face on your brand, making people feel more connected to that brand.

 8) Don’t overlook YouTube ads

 Paid advertisements are an essential component of any effective marketing strategy.
-If you believe that YouTube marketing is the next big step for your company, you should seriously consider investing in some paid YouTube ads at some point.
+If you believe that YouTube marketing is the next big step for your company, you should seriously consider investing in paid YouTube ads at some point.
 Since it is preferable to begin your journey as soon as possible, here is a sneak peek of the YouTube ads available in case you decide to try some paid advertising on YouTube:

 - Display ads (also known as video discovery ads): YouTube display ads appear to the right of your video, and above the video.
 They also show up under suggestions on the desktop version of YouTube.